Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

 2. Prepare the voice control manager.

-    Prepare to invoke the voice control service for background work, such as recording and recognizing the user's voice.
-    When the application initializes and prepares the voice control manager, the voice control daemon is invoked and connected for background work.
+    Prepare to invoke the voice control service for the background work, such as recording and recognizing the user's voice.
+When the application initializes and prepares the voice control manager, the voice control daemon is invoked and connected for the background work.
 The daemon and the application communicate as server and client.

 3. Set commands.

     You can [create a command list](#commands), and add or remove individual commands in the list.
 While creating an individual command, you can set the command text and type for each command handle.
 When all the commands are created and added to the command list, you can set the command list to the voice control manager for recognition.

-4. Get the recognized command result and ASR.
+4. Get the recognized command results and text results from Automatic Speech Recognition (ASR).

     The recognized command result and ASR are sent through a registered callback.
-    You receive the command matching to the utterance of the user.
+    You receive the command matching the utterance.
-    Multiple recognition results can happen if the duplicated commands are registered or you request multiple commands.
-In this case, you can select or reject the results using the `vc_mgr_all_result_cb()` callback registered by `vc_mgr_set_all_result_cb()` function.
+    Multiple recognition results can be retrieved, if the duplicated commands are registered or you request multiple commands.
+In this case, you can select or reject the results using the `vc_mgr_all_result_cb` callback registered by `vc_mgr_set_all_result_cb()`.

 5. When no longer needed, unprepare and deinitialize the voice control manager.

-    You must disconnect the voice control service and deinitialize the voice control manager using the `vc_mgr_unprepare()` and `vc_mgr_deinitialize()` functions.
+    You must disconnect the voice control service and deinitialize the voice control manager using `vc_mgr_unprepare()` and `vc_mgr_deinitialize()`.

-The figure is the overall configuration for voice control framework:
+The following figure illustrates the overall configuration for the voice control framework:

 ![Voice control manager framework](./media/voice_control_framework.png)

-The voice control manager can start, stop, or cancel the voice control service voice recording.
-Additionally, the recognized result is received from the voice control service, then the voice control service analyzes voice recording data and delivers the perceived result to the manager.
-The voice control clients then register commands to recognize the voice recordings and register them in each application.
+The voice control manager can start, stop, or cancel the voice recording, and the voice control service sends the recognized result to the voice control manager.
+The voice control client can register commands to recognize the voice and register them in each application.

-The following figure illustrates the voice control manager life-cycle.
+The following figure illustrates the voice control manager life-cycle:

 **Figure: Voice control manager (left) and Voice control service (right) life-cycle states**

 ![Voice control manager and Voice control service life-cycle states](./media/voice_control_manager.png)

-The following are the voice control service state:
+The following are the voice control service states:
 1. The user starts recording for recognition by using a voice control manager application, button, or voice trigger.
 If the start is successful, the voice control service state changes to `VC_SERVICE_STATE_RECORDING`.
 2. After the recording is completed, the service state changes to `VC_SERVICE_STATE_PROCESSING` for recognition processing.
 3. After the recognition is completed, the service state changes to `VC_SERVICE_STATE_READY`.